nexpy/nxrefine/_sources/experiment.rst.txt

    :align: center
    :width: 80%

-   *Points generated for the innermost ring after selecting four points*
+   *Points generated for the innermost ring after manually selecting four points*

 After clicking on "Select Points", click somewhere on the innermost ring.
 This triggers the PyFAI Massif module, which automatically detects